amrosaad93/radio-stations-widget/README.md

 ### Check the deployed project:

-A deployed verion of the project is already hosted on Netlify, you can check it [from this link.](https://radio-stations-widget.netlify.app/)
+A deployed verion of the project is already hosted on Heroku, you can check it [On Heroku Here](https://mysterious-plateau-50860.herokuapp.com/)

 ### Instructions to setup and run the project: